KadvaSaach/KadvaSaach/README.md

 ![Header](header-image.png)

 # 💫 About Me:
-My name is Ritesh, 24, I have worked as an Associate Cloud Engineer for a smaller company for a year.
+My name is Ritesh, 24, I have worked in a smaller company for a year.
 In my short time there, I have worked on many projects and assisted with managing one project for one of the firm's long-time clients.
 But due to my spinal injury, I lost my job.
 Now I'm looking for a job.
 I would appreciate it if given a chance to prove my value addition for this job role.

 <br>